LittaPanda/vue-testing-handbook/src/stubbing-components.md

 })
 ```

 Running `yarn test:unit` doesn't show any `console.log`, and test passes. `shallowMount` automatically stubbed `<ComponentWithAsyncCall>`. `shallowMount` is useful for testing components that have a lot of child components, that might have behavior triggered in lifecycle hooks such as `created` or `mounted`, as so on.
-I tend to use `shallowMount` by default, unless I have a good reason to use `mount`.
+I tend to use `mount` by default, unless I have a good reason to use `shallowMount`.
 It depends on your use case, and what you are testing.
+Try to do whatever is closest to how your components will be used in production.

 ## Conclusion